-- The price of HWTS systems depends strongly on project area (K. Wagoner, personal communication, 2014; H. Jansen, personal communication, 2014).
-This can be explained by the fact that the price of HWTS systems is determined by (at least) 5 parameters (see Fig. 12).
-The first parameter of the costs for HWTS systems is the production costs (or investment costs) (Basic Water Needs, personal communication, 2014).
-The time approximation (2014).
-These posts depend on the time (2014). - 25 2014; K. Wagoner, personal communication, 2014).
+The price of HWTS systems depends strongly on project area (Potters for Peace, 2014b; H. Jansen, personal communication, 2014).
+This can be explained by the fact that the price of HWTS systems is determined by (at least) four parameters (see Fig. 12).
+The first cost-parameter for HWTS systems is the production costs (or investment costs) including, materials (plastic, sand, ceramic), labour and basic tools (Basic Water Needs, 2014; Potters for Peace, 2014).
 These costs depend on the type of HWTS system and the region of production.
 Factories in China and India are frequently used, due to lower labour costs.
-The second parameter is distribution (Stuurman et al., 2010).
-Transport costs between production and project area depend on quantity and weight.
-In-land and over-sea transportation can differ significantly in to-
+The second parameter is distribution (Stuurman